Strategic vs. Tactical Threat Intelligence

 Tactical threat intelligence is all about the immediate present.
 While strategic decisions from the past lead an organization to its current condition, tactical decisions empower security teams to execute tasks and tools to take advantage of the situation and redirect resources, if required.

-Strategic intel consumers are security teams, including analysts and senior executives like CISOs, SOC Heads, Heads of Threat Intelligence, Heads of Cyber Fusion, who are accountable for the entire planning and big decision-making to shape an organization’s future and cybersecurity posture.
+Typically members of your security team or Security Operations Center are consumers of strategic intel: analysts and senior executives like CISOs, SOC Heads, Heads of Threat Intelligence, Heads of Cyber Fusion.
+People who are accountable for the entire digital risk protection planning and big decision-making to shape an organization's cybersecurity well into the future.

-Tactical intel consumers are security specialists who are fundamentally responsible for incident response measures.
-With a proper comprehension and implementation of strategies, tactical decisions can be made to attain specific goals.
+Tactical intel consumers are security specialists who are fundamentally responsible for incident response measures and looking to address a specific threat.
+With proper comprehension and implementation of strategies, tactical decisions can be made to attain specific goals.

 As tactical threat intel deals with ongoing incidents, it is of a reactive nature.
 It focuses on making the best of a situation with the tools at disposal.
-Strategic threat intel enables security teams to take initiatives to make effective decisions that can be executed in the future.
+Strategic threat intel enables security teams to take the initiative to make effective decisions that can be executed in the future.

 Strategic threat intel solutions reinforce a company’s capability of detection and understanding of real-time information about emerging threats.
 They empower key stakeholders and internal teams to engage in discussions.
 Tactical threat intel solutions amass intelligence from various external sources and internally deployed security tools.
 They enable security teams to identify trends from the cyber kill chain in the post-exploitation stage and associate them with reported intel.